mohammadranjbarz/data-mining-homeworks/assignment4/README.md

  among destinations across South India were considered and the count of reviews in each category for every reviewer (traveler) is captured.

+We dont use `Attribute 1 : Unique user id ` and we cluster based on other features

 ## Attribute Information
 * Attribute 1 : Unique user id